RIAPS/interface.modbus.libs/Documentation.md

 		ans device_port: (Gen1DeviceQry, Gen1DeviceAns) timed;
 	}

-In the above device definition, modbus_evt_port and modbus_cmd_port are required and must be named as shown to allow communication to the Modbus RIAPS device.
-THe application must alow define event_port if events are required and setup in the device configuration files.
-In order to query the RIAPS-Modbus device the device_port is required as this is the primary port for most communitions.
+In the above device definition, 'modbus_evt_port', 'modbus_cmd_port', and 'device_port' are required and must be named as shown to allow communication to the Modbus RIAPS device.
+The application must define 'event_port' if events are required.
+In order to query the RIAPS-Modbus device 'device_port' is required as this is the primary port for most communitions.

 ##### Operation

-Starting up the ModbusDevice is passed in the main configuration file.
+Starting up, the ModbusDevice derived object is passed in the main configuration file name.
 In this file, all the configured Modbus-device files are listed as shown in the sample below:

 ##### Main Config Example